Rio Carnival Parades 2027 | Types & Schedule Explained

-Five different types of samba parades take place at the Sambodromo during carnival time and these usually follow the same pattern year after year, beginning with the children’s parade and ending with the winner's parade.
+Four different types of samba parades take place at the Sambadrome during the Rio Carnival season, and these usually follow the same pattern year after year, beginning with the Série Ouro opening parades and ending with the Champion's Parade.

 Gabriel Santos | Riotur